spotswoodb/sql-queries-challenge/challenge.md

 Once you have gathered your data, now you need to teach us non-techies how to access your work.
 I need to be able to:

+- return the names and colors of all the aliens that are 'blue'
+- return the names and ages of all aliens over the age of 100
+- return the names of the dangerous aliens
+- return all of the info about the fastest spaceship
+- return a list of the aliens aboard the fastest spaceship
-- Get a list of all aliens and their associated spaceships
+- return a list of all aliens and the spaceship they belong to
-- Get a list of all aliens and their associated planets
+- get a list of all aliens and the planets they belong to
-- Get a list of all aliens aboard a particular spaceship
+- get a list of all aliens aboard a the spaceship named 'Beebop'
-- Get a list of all aliens associated with one planet
+- get a list of all aliens from the planet named 'Gliese'
-- Get a count of all spaceships from a particular planet
+- return each planet's name and how many spaceships are from each planet
-- Get a count of all aliens aboard a particular spaceship
+- return each spaceships's name and how many aliens are aboard each spaceship
-- Get a count of all aliens from a particular planet
+- return each planet's name and how many aliens are from each planet
+- order the planets from most number of aliens to least number of aliens
+- return the names of spaceships that have blue aliens aboard
-- Get a count of all spaceships from a planet and the total number of aliens from that planet
+- return a count of all spaceships from a planet and the total number of aliens from that planet
-- Order the planets from most number of aliens to least
+- order the planets based on how many aliens are from that planet
+- MOST DIFFICULT: order the planets based on how many aliens over the age of 100 are from that planet

 Deliver your report by the end of the study group!